MicrosoftDocs/azure-media-services/media-services/latest/azure-media-services-retirement-automatic-migration-bitmovin.md

 > [!IMPORTANT]
 > This doesn't apply to China regions.

 One of our Azure partners, Bitmovin, allows you to stream AMS content without changing the streaming URLs until June 30, 2025.
-To automatically migrate to Bitmovin, subscribe to the Bitmovin product from the Azure Marketplace and then follow the instructions provided in the Bitmovin portal.
+To automatically migrate to Bitmovin, subscribe to the Bitmovin Streams product from the Azure Marketplace and then follow the instructions provided in the Bitmovin portal.

 ## Prerequisites